 Puerto Vallarta has a rich history.
 And spending some time learning about the city’s history and culture is well worth doing when you’re visiting Puerto Vallarta with kids.

-You can take a walk through the Isla Cuale Flea Market to see the beautiful artisan goods for sale.
+For other free things to do near down town Puerto Vallarta, you can take a walk through the Isla Cuale Flea Market to see the beautiful artisan goods for sale.
 Or stroll through the city’s Romantic Zone.
 Every Saturday, there is a farmer’s market at Olas Altas.
 And on Thursday evenings, there is a public market at Marina Vallarta.

 Want to explore another popular beach destination in Mexico?
 Click here to learn more about all the fun things families can do in Cancun.